<<< DIY Campervan Mini Projects

 - With the battery fitted in the box, we can now connect the main battery cables to the battery terminals.
 As noted above, we also fitted the foam monitor packaging and a thin piece of packaging foam over the top of that, along with some thicker foam at the end of the box, since we didn’t have any divider panels to locate the battery lengthwise in the box..

-- Tidy up and cable-tie (or twist-tie) the data cable and the (optional) temperature cable connected to the monitor – tuck the tied bundles into spare battery box space.
+- Tidy up and cable-tie (or twist-tie) the data cable and the temperature cable connected to the monitor – tuck the tied cable bundles into spare battery box space.

-- Once charged, set the Ah and % battery capacity on the monitor, as detailed in the Kings video above.
+- Once fully charged, disconnect the charger (for an hour or so) and then set the Ah and % battery capacity on the monitor, as detailed in the Kings video above.
+This calibration procedure is critical for the monitor to provide an accurate SoC reading.

 - It is now easy to see the SoC of your Lithium battery in the battery box (remaining Ah and %) as well as how much current is flowing into and out of your battery when the battery is charging or discharging.
-(This is particularly useful if you are drawing high current when running 230V appliances through an inverter.)
 The Kings videos above, and the monitor manual explain how to use the arrow buttons on the battery monitor to cycle through the display options.

 Here are a couple of ideas, if locating the monitor display on the front of the box isn’t suitable for your situation…